Mykrobe-tools/mykrobe-atlas/README.md

 3. After build, you will find them in `electron/release` folder.
 Otherwise, you will only find one for your os.

 > **Note:** `test`, `tools`, `release` folder and devDependencies in `package.json` will be ignored by default.

+## CSS Modules

+This boilerplate out of the box is configured to use [css-modules](https://github.com/css-modules/css-modules).

+All `.css` file extensions will use css-modules unless it has `.global.css`.

+If you need global styles, stylesheets with `.global.css` will not go through the css-modules loader. e.g. `app.global.css`

 ## Licenses